dapphub/k-dss/src/dss.md

 # Pit

-The `Pit` acts as the user interface to CDPs.
-It allows users to manipulate their positions under a certain set conditions limiting the risk of the system.
+The `Pit` is the user's interface to CDPs.
+It allows users to manipulate their positions subject to certain set conditions intended to limit the system's risk.

 ## Specification of behaviours